Waheyy/Waheyy.github.io/content/post/umdctfonewriteup/umdctfone-writewriteup.md

 1. Create a fake chunk in chunk 0(first chunk allocated).
 1. Overwrite the metadata of chunk 1 (second chunk allocated), change the `prev_size` and `prev_inuse` bit
 1. free chunk 1 so it consolidates the fake chunk inside chunk 0 and **unlinks** it.

+#### Exploit continued...

+We need to overwrite the global variable `the_chunk` to be a GOT entry so we can edit it.
+Since I did the unsafe_unlink with small bin sized chunks, we need to fill up tcache first so our chunks go into unsorted.

+Once our chunks are in place, we can use the write functionality to make our fake chunk.

+Free our victim chunk.

+Now we have control over the GOT entry, I chose `atoi()` since there it takes one argument from user input.
+Overwrite `atoi()` to `system()` then BAM!! we have a shell.

+This challenge was fun, made use of a lot of things I knew about but could not apply properly and also taught me how to use the unsafe unlink attack.
+10/10 would recommend.